- What are applied and practicing anthropology?

 - What is the internship/supervised research requirement (ANTH 280)?

-- How do I choose between Plan A or Plan B?
+- How do I choose between thesis or project?

 - How do I enroll for the Project course (ANTH 298) or the Thesis course (ANTH 299)?